Pay at table

 Introduction

 An example of Pay at table is at a restaurant when the waiter comes to your table with an EFTPOS terminal for you to pay your bill.
 This is convenient because you don't need to go to the POS at the desk to make your payment.
+But Pay at table is not only used in restaurants; it's used in many cases where the merchant needs to make transactions while walking around their establishment.

 Normally, the POS starts transactions using the Spice API, but when Pay at table is enabled, the EFTPOS terminal starts transactions instead.